-Program Teaches Special Ed Students a Trade in IT Security and Recycling
+Program Teaches Special Ed Students IT Recycling and Data Destruction

 When Sergey “Lex” Schmitt, a senior at Chantilly High School, graduates in June he will transition to the area Davis Career Center to pursue vocational and life skills training, but he already has a leg up on his competition due to a special work training program he has been participating in for the past year.